-We wish you all a happy and properous new year for 2020… let it be peaceful !
+We wish you all a happy and prosperous new year for 2020… let it be peaceful & happy!

 Here’s a bit about the Spanish New Year…. (ref: WikiPedia)